Prom Makes Memories for Children’s Hospital Patients

 “They told us they were continually missing out on big life events, and they wanted a night for themselves to make memories,” said Jessie Biondi, a child life specialist and coordinator of the C.A.V.E. program.

 Social workers and physicians recommended and medically cleared the patients who were invited to the prom.
-Aside from needing the teens to be medically stable, the only limitation volunteers couldn’t accomodate was for patients who required one-on-one support.
+Aside from needing the teens to be medically stable, the only limitation volunteers couldn’t accommodate was for patients who required one-on-one support.
 C.A.V.E. and prom volunteers worked hard to be as inclusive as possible.

 C.A.V.E. members picked the theme and worked with staff volunteers to make the night extra special, with a photo booth, paparazzi-filled red carpet, and incredible auction items – including a guitar signed by the Goo Goo Dolls and a t-shirt signed by Channing Tatum.
 Throughout the night, staff volunteers – nurses, child life staff, physicians – gave prom-goers raffle tickets for auction items when they danced, played games and made the effort to get to know each other.